COMMON NAME (SCIENTIFIC NAME)Tiliqua scincoides

 Common Physical Features

 The Blue-Tongued skink is a large lizard with a sturdily built body and relatively large head.
 Coloration differs from light brown streaks to earthy tones and silver coloration.
 The Blue-Tongued skink has a stout tail with dark bands.
 These are believed to be unique to each individual.
 The lizard has a bright blue tongue which acts as their main form of defense.
 Their scales are supported by bony plates called osteoderms that give them extra protection from predators.

 Blue-Tongued Skinks live in Australia, New Guinea, and Tasmania.
 They commonly live in semi-desert ecosystems with burrows.
 They also live in grasslands and scrublands and use leaf litter or logs to hide.
 Skinks are ground-dwelling animals and typically use burrows to escape predators and the scorching heat.

 Blue-Tongued Skinks are omnivores that eat a mixture of vegetables and protein, with minimal fruit.
 In the wild, they eat a variety of bugs, snails, flowers, and fleshy leaves.
 Under human care, they can eat many types of protein including pinky mice, mealworms, insects, turkey, chicken, and lean beef.
 As well, they can eat most vegetables.
-Like most reptiles, they also require a multivitamin supplement with D3 if they are kept in captivity.
+Like most reptiles, they also require a multivitamin supplement with D3 if they are kept in human care.
 This aids the lizard in metabolism.
 Normally skinks get these nutrients naturally by licking rocks or basking in the sun all day.